-- Material Concepts, Inventory concepts.

-- The Basic EOQ Model, Production Quantity Model, Computer Solution of EOQ model

-- Use of ratios and analysis like FSN
+- Understand material Concepts, Inventory concepts. - Understand the Basic EOQ Model, Production Quantity Model, Computer Solution of EOQmodel - · Understand use of ratios and analysis like FSN

 Pedagogy: The teaching-learning of the course would be organized through lectures, tutorials, assignments, projects/ presentations and quizzes with emphasis on case studies.
 Faculty members strive to make the classes interactive so that students can correlate the theories with practical example.